 In the case of all these delegate uses, you can select one or more specific delegates to perform the operation (using delegate tags).
 If you do not specify specific delegates, Harness assigns the task to a delegate.

 In cases where you select specific delegates to perform the task, Harness uses those delegates only.
 If the delegates cannot perform the task, Harness does not use another delegate.

 In cases where you do not select specific delegates, Harness selects an available delegate to perform the task based on the following:

 - Heartbeats: Running delegates send heartbeats to the Harness Manager in one minute intervals.
 If the Manager does not have a heartbeat for a delegate when a task is ready to be assigned, it does not assign the task to that delegate.

-- Tags: For more information, go to Select delegates with tags.
+- Tags: For more information, go to Delegate tags.

 - Capability: The delegate checks connectivity to your external systems to determine whether it can carry out the task.
 This process allows other delegates to assist in case access issues are found.

 Delegate selection in pipelines

 Delegates are selected in Service and Infrastructure connectors and in steps.

 For example, in the Infrastructure section of a stage, there is a Connector setting.
 For Harness CD, this is the connector to the target infrastructure.
 For Harness CI, this is the connector to the build farm.

 When you add connectors to Harness, you can select several or all delegates for the connector to use.

 Each CD step in the stage execution has a Delegate Selector setting.